-- Borough-wide Community Grants of up to £3,000 for projects that benefit residents and businesses across Kingston.
+- Borough-wide Community Grants (opening in early 2021) of up to £3,000 for projects that benefit residents and businesses across Kingston.

 - Community Infrastructure Levy, for projects that help residents as we grow as a borough.
 This includes community gardens, children's play spaces, tree planting, baby changing facilities, boroughwide bulb planting by residents, public artwork and the installation of defibrillators.